Superrehtard/old_diaspora_wiki/Operation-Alpha+.md

 Alpha+ is about

-* Improving the homepage of pods
+* Improving the publicly available pages
 * Improving the onboarding process
 * Improving the general user experience
 * Fixing small bugs